styxit/HTPC-Manager/README.md

 This is Htpc-Manager the way i want it.

 Some of the difference is:

 [New modules]
+- Sonaarr
-- Sonaarr/Nzbdrone module
+- Headphones
-- Samsung tv remote
+- Samsung TV remote
 - Sickrage module
-- Torrent search BTN, Fenopy, Norbits (just the one i use myself.)
+- Torrent search BTN, Norbits (just the one i use myself.)
 - Vnstat

 [Improved]